DallanQ/race_for_the_galaxy/Manual.md

 ### GALACTIC **IMPERIUM** (Page 12)

-(An icon of a hexagon with 2 inside)/ (an icon of a light red circle with red border) Rebel military world
+(An icon of a hexagon with 2 inside)/ (an icon of a red circle with red border) Rebel military world

 (An icon of a hexagon with 2 inside)/ (an icon of a white circle with red border) other military world

-Rebel military worlds have a red, shaded circle (an icon of a light red circle with red border) beneath their VPs.
+Rebel military worlds have a red, shaded circle (an icon of a red circle with red border) beneath their VPs.

 ### GALACTIC RENAISSANCE (Page 12)